 Yes, both Divi and Elementor are compatible with Gutenberg and work seamlessly together.

-How much does Elementor and Divi cost?
+How much do Elementor and Divi cost?

-The cost for Divi is between $80 per year or $249 for lifetime access.
+The cost for Divi is between $80 per year and $249 for lifetime access.
 Elementor offers a free (but limited version) and the Pro version is between $49 per year and $199 per year.

 Will Divi and Elementor Work With Any Theme?

 Both Elementor and Divi builder offers a visual builder that works with almost all themes on the market.
 Not only that, with both of these, you also get access to hundreds of landing page templates to choose from.

 Elementor vs Divi: What are the biggest differences between them?

 The page builder Elementor offers is much easier to learn vs Divi builder.
 Although the Divi builder interface wins in things like customization options and templates, it isn't as easy and intuitive as the Elementor visual builder.
 Both of them give you the ability to add custom headers and footers to your pages and both allow inline editing.